-A Jill of many trades, Saroni is an Australian actor, model and social-entrepreneur based in Sydney.
+A multihyphenate, Saroni is an Australian actor, model and social-entrepreneur based in Sydney.
 Saroni is also Co-Chair at Equity Diversity - The Media, Entertainment & Arts Alliance, and an Australian Film Institute - AACTA accredited Actor, Journalist & PR professional.

-In 2020 with the beginning of a new decade Saroni has christened her ‘Diversity, Sustainability and Social Justice’ initiatives with the Saroni Roy Foundation and SRf Creatists, social enterprises that perpetuate social, economic and environmental well-being, creating a more peaceful and inclusive ‘one world’ to live and love.
+In 2020 with the beginning of a new decade Saroni has christened her ‘Diversity, Sustainability and Social Justice’ initiatives with the Saroni Roy Foundation and in 2021 SRf Creatists, social enterprises that perpetuate social, economic and environmental well-being, creating a more peaceful and inclusive ‘one world’ to live and love.
 SRf Creatists is a proud Affiliate Member of the prestigious Australia India Business Council Limited.